DanLevesque/tc-ea/README.md

 *This page is currently in development*

-This page will contains all Enterprise Architecture artefacts required, as per the Transport Canada Architecture Framework.
+This page contains all Enterprise Architecture artefacts required, as per the Transport Canada Architecture Framework.